fritzschoff/hello-world/README.md

 forge script script/Deploy.s.sol:DeployScript  # Deploy contracts
 ```

-## Frontend App
+## Frontend UI

-The app directory contains a Next.js application for interacting with the protocol.
+The ui directory contains a Next.js application for interacting with the protocol.

 ### Features